-The documentary non-compliances detected during journey log checks (section 1) during transport (at Rosslare port) are very minor in nature (e.g. total space provided/estimated total weight of consignment not filled in), and the non compliance rate has fallen following a refresher instruction.
+The documentary non-compliances detected during journey log checks (section 1) during transport (at Rosslare port) are very minor in nature (e.g. total space provided/estimated total weight of consignment not filled in), and the non compliance rate has continued to fall.
+Transporters have been temporary suspended for failure to return journey logs.

-Other actions to address transport issues during 2015
+2.6 Other actions to address transport issues during 2015